+Table 17 - message encoder generics

 RAM: a 256 byte RAM.
 See signal and generics list at the RX Path.

 CRC: The CRC receive the data from the Message encoder, calculate it’s CRC value, return it to the Message Encoder which insert the CRC value into the UART package.
 See signal and generics list at the TX Path.